matthewreily/core-docs/docs/getting-started/overview.rst

 `Windows Communication Foundation (WCF) <https://msdn.microsoft.com/en-us/library/ms731082(v=vs.110).aspx>`_ is a set of libraries that comprise the middleware services stack on .NET Framework.
-It allows you to create services that can communicate through various supported protocols using various data formats, and that can be hoster in any process you choose.
+It allows you to create services that can communicate through various supported protocols using various data formats, and that can be hosted in any process you choose.
 This leads to one of the major features of WCF: your services are not tied to any particular hosting strategy or approach.